byPronox/Quantitative_Risk_Management/README.md

 # ⚠️ Quantitative Risk Management System

-A full-stack application for **quantitative risk assessment and mitigation**, powered by **Machine Learning** and **Dynamic Programming**.
+A full-stack, microservices-based application for **quantitative risk assessment and mitigation**, powered by **Machine Learning** and **Dynamic Programming**.
 This system predicts potential risks, evaluates their impact, and recommends optimal mitigation strategies using intelligent algorithms and data-driven insights.

 ---

 ## ✨ Features

-- 🎯 Risk Prediction using trained ML models
+- 🎯 Risk Prediction using trained ML models (CICIDS, LANL)
 - 🧠 Dynamic Programming engine for optimal decision-making
 - 📊 Interactive Dashboard built with React + Tailwind CSS
-- 🔄 RESTful API powered by FastAPI
+- 🔄 RESTful APIs powered by FastAPI (Python)
 - 🐳 Fully containerized with Docker & Docker Compose
 - 📁 PostgreSQL Database integration
 - 📈 Data visualization with Chart.js
+- 🛡️ Integration with the National Vulnerability Database (NVD) API
+- 🏛️ Microservices architecture with API Gateway

 ---